exploreforce/leylaAI/documentation.md

 *   `middleware/logger.ts`: Contains the `logger` middleware, which logs incoming requests to the console.
 *   `models/database.ts`: Contains the `Database` class, which provides a high-level API for interacting with the database.
 *   `routes/appointments.ts`: Contains the API routes for managing appointments.
-*   `routes/bot.ts`: Contains the API routes for the bot, including the test chat functionality which uses identical logic to WhatsApp chat (with realistic typing delays, draft/sent status workflow). **Recently updated to ensure correct metadata (`status: 'approved'`, `approved: true`, `isCustomReply: true`) is applied when approving or sending custom replies for test chat messages, resolving frontend synchronization issues.**
+*   `routes/bot.ts`: Contains the API routes for the bot, including the test chat functionality which uses identical logic to WhatsApp chat (with realistic typing delays, draft/sent status workflow). **Recently updated to ensure correct metadata (`status: 'approved'`, `approved: true`, `isCustomReply: true`) is applied when approving or sending custom replies for test chat messages, resolving frontend synchronization issues.** **🆕 Session Creation Updated**: `POST /test-chat/session` now always creates new sessions instead of reusing existing active sessions, ensuring each "AI Chat" click starts a fresh conversation.
 *   `routes/calendar.ts`: Contains the API routes for managing the calendar, including availability and overview.
 *   `routes/index.ts`: The main router file, which combines all the other route files into a single router.
 *   `routes/whatsapp.ts`: Contains the webhook routes for the WhatsApp integration.